FindMySchool LogoFindMySchool

 Leadership looks settled and purposeful.
 Headteacher Mrs Laura Skeates took up post in January 2023, and the school has continued a clear improvement trajectory while keeping the day-to-day experience predictable for pupils.

 For families, the headline practical point is demand.
-Recent application data indicates oversubscription, and the admissions arrangements are managed by Hampshire County Council with a published admission number of 60 for Reception entry in September 2026.
+Recent application data indicates oversubscription, and the admissions arrangements are managed by Hampshire County Council.
+Families should check the current admissions policy for the latest published admission number before applying.

 The tone here is reassuringly structured.
 Pupils are taught consistent routines and simple rules that are repeated across the school day, so children quickly learn what “ready for learning” looks like and how to manage transitions.
 The latest inspection describes pupils as kind to each other, confident to speak to adults, and secure in school, which matters particularly in an infant setting where emotional safety underpins learning.